 Marine mammal permits allow commercial operators to conduct organised tours to see whales, seals and dolphins in the wild.

-The Wildlife (Marine Mammal) Regulations 2009 are a set of laws to protect seals, dolphins and whales in Victoria, including rules for commercial tour operators.
+The Wildlife (Marine Mammals) Regulations 2019 protect seals, dolphins and whales in Victoria and include rules for commercial tour operators.

 Permits are available for whale and seal watching tours as well as swimming with whales.

 Permits allow vessels to approach closer than recreational vessels, but strict conditions apply.

 To apply for a marine mammal permit for whale or seal watching submit your completed application to email@example.com

 Call for Dolphin Swim Tour Permits in the Port Phillip Bay Limited Permit Area

 Applications for Dolphin Swim Tour Permits in the Port Philip Bay Limited Permit Area are now invited.

 A maximum of four permits are available.
 Permits are available for the period between 1 November 2020 to 30 June 2025.

 Applicants must complete the Dolphin Swim Tour Application Form and address the assessment criteria.
 Applications must be submitted electronically to firstname.lastname@example.org by no later than 2:00pm Thursday 8 October 2020.
 Late and/or incomplete applications will not be considered.

 All applications will be assessed against the criteria outlined in the Dolphin Swim Tour Permit Application Form for the Port Phillip Bay Limited Permit Area.